wishpath/strava-segment-comparison/README.md

 * Counts how close they are to home point
 * Scores athletes best performance score depending on:
   * Distance, time and gradient.
-* Presents calculations in the console.
+* Presents calculations in the generated html map.

 ## Settings
 * Build and run: Intellij